mishudark/eventhus/README.md

 # Usage
 There are 3 basic units of work `event`, `command` and `aggregate`

-Don't want to read the doc?  please refer to [bank account example] (https://github.com/mishudark/eventhus/blob/master/examples/bank) to see the code

 ## Command
 A command describe an **action** that should be performed, it's always named in the imperative tense such as  `PerformDeposit` `CreateAccount`